 Remember, it’s your health.

-Dr Randi Dublin is a licensed clinical psychologist with specific interests in behavioural medicine.
+Randi Dublin, PhD is a licensed clinical psychologist with specific interests in behavioural medicine.